 When participants in the Family Education Program are asked what additional support they feel they need, a support group to attend regularly was second, only to a Coach.

-As with the Family Education Program, each meeting of the Parent Support Group is co-facilitated.
+As with the Family Education Program, each meeting of the Parent and Family Support Group is co-facilitated.

 Family members explore/access the following services and more, through, both Coaches, and Support Group Facilitators:

 - Self-help and support groups (PRO-ACT supports all pathways to recovery)

 - Employment services and job training